 Eligible applicants include local educational agencies (LEAs); community-based organizations (CBOs); and other public or private entities, including faith-based organizations, or a consortium of two or more agencies, organizations, or entities.
 Municipalities may also apply.
-Please consult the latest free and reduced eligibility report to determine which schools are eligible to partner with community-based organizations or other public or private entities in applying for funding under Title IV-B, 21st Century Community Learning Centers.
-Communities with schools with 40 percent of FRL assistance rates are eligible to apply (including those eligible for Title I Schoolwide Program status).
+Communities with schools eligible for Title I Schoolwide Program status and/or with 40 percent of FRL assistance rates are eligible to apply.
+FY '23 data, when released, may also be used.
+To see if a school community is eligible under all indicators go to the quick eligibility tracker.
+In addition, you may consult the latest 2022-free-and-reduced-eligibility-report to view specifics of which schools are eligible to partner with community-based organizations or other public or private entities in applying for funding under Title IV-B, 21st Century Community using this indicator.
 Eligibility may also be determined through calculation of poverty based on the lunch assistance percentages of feeder schools.

 III.
-Award Amounts and Duration
+Award Amounts, Duration, and Options

-Assuming the Federal Fiscal Year 2020 (FY20) budget remains at its anticipated level, a minimum estimate of \$750,000 will be available for dispersal under this grant competition.
-The minimum 21st CCLC grant award is \$50,000 per year.
+A minimum estimated annual amount of up to \$3,000,000 will be available for dispersal under this grant competition.
+The minimum annual 21st CCLC grant award allowed per federal statute is \$50,000 per year.

 New Programs: The maximum upper range for a single site grant award is \$100,000-\$135,000.
-If multiple sites are included within a grant application, the maximum upper award range is \$80,000- \$105,000 per site.
-Grants will be for five years if annual program objectives are met and all reporting and monitoring requirements are successfully fulfilled.
-For first-time recipients of a 21st CCLC grant, pending availability of federal funds and program performance, grant awards are funded up to 100% of the total budget for the first three years of funding.
+If multiple sites are included within a grant application, the maximum upper award range is \$90,000- \$115,000 per site.
+Grants will be for five years assuming annual program objectives are met, and all reporting and monitoring requirements are successfully fulfilled.
+For a 21st CCLC grant, pending availability of federal funds and program performance, grant awards are funded up to 100% of the total budget for the first three years of funding.
 In year four, programs must show a sustainability base and the applicant will receive 75% of the initial grant award.
 In year five, the applicant will receive 65% of the initial grant award.
-At no time may the grant award amount to less than \$50,000 a year.

-Existing 21st CCLC programs: grantees are eligible to apply for funding if their existing grant award expires on July 1, 2020.
+Existing 21st CCLC programs: grantees are eligible to apply if their existing grant award expires on July 1, 2023.
 Current grantees are expected to demonstrate a high level of performance and sustainability in order to receive additional funding under this competition.
-Pending availability of federal funds and program performance, for current 21st CCLC programs excluding expansion, new grant awards will be level-funded for five years at no more than 50% of the total program budget.
+Pending availability of federal funds and program performance, for current 21st CCLC programs excluding new expansion components, new grant awards will be level-funded for five years at no more than 50% of the total program budget.